snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 *   __Customer support:__ Providing support staff with informaiton on where a user is stuck at the same time as they call the support line.
 *   __Machine Learning:__ Feeding algorithms with data in real time for decision making

 Once you have snowplow set up, it only takes a couple steps to start reading data from the real time stream.
-This guide will show you how to achieve this in AWS using a python Lambda function.
+This guide will show you how to achieve this in AWS using a Python Lambda function.

 # Tutorial